-Deferred Payment Plan...Up to one-half the term's total charges may be deferred for people living in University housing.
-(This includes university apartments.)
+Deferred Payment Plan...Up to one-half the term's total charges may be deferred for students who live in Univeristy housing and who register by the fifth day.
 The deferred payment may be arranged at registration, and due dates for the payments appear in the Schedule of Courses.
 There is a fee for each installment and a penalty for late payments.
+Consult the Academic Programs.